 Following the popularity of my golden syrup flapjacks recipe, I’m back with another one.
 This time, with added peanut butter!

 Flapjacks are one of those classic British bakes that are super simple and very popular.
-I’ve never seen a vegan peanut butter version in the shops though, as they tend to have milk powder added (what is it with the milk powder?!) or be paired with milk chocolate.
-So I took matters into my own hands and decided to make some.
+I’ve never seen a vegan peanut butter flapjack in the shops though- they typically have milk powder added (what is it with the milk powder?!) or are paired with milk chocolate.
+So I took matters into my own hands and decided to make some myself.

 More peanut butter desserts:

 These are the perfect mix of chewy and gooey but if you like them crunchy, you can easily adjust the baking time according to your preference.
 I’m more of a soft flapjack kinda gal myself.

 Flapjacks are also great for prepping as snacks for the week and they freeze really well too.
 I still have some of my chocolate flapjacks in the freezer that I take out to snack on every so often.

 As I said, these flapjacks are pretty simple with just 5 ingedients.
 Here’s what you’ll need to make them:

 Peanut butter.
 The most important ingredient!
 The peanut butter adds flavour and if you use crunchy peanut butter, it adds a little more texture too.
 Crunchy or smooth will work fine.

 Golden syrup.
 Adds more sweetness and provides gooeyness.
 I used Lyle’s golden syrup.

 Vegan margarine.
 Provides the familiar buttery flavour, extra chewiness and prevents the peanut butter from totally overpowering the flavour and drying out the flapjacks.
 Make sure to use the spreadable vegan ‘butter’, not the block.
 I used Vitalite.